tybier/Data-Projects/README.md

 The creation of a recurrent neural network (RNN) that can categorize customer sentiment data as positive or negative using customer reviews.

 Forecasting future hospital revenue using time series modeling (ARIMA model).

+Using a K-means model as a clustering method.
+Specifically using the model with a medical dataset to cluster/ group patients to determine if there is a relationship between income levels and number of days admitted within the hospital.